Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

 \end{itemize}

+We apply the author-released, pre-trained ACCESS and DMLMTL on all sentences from the validation and testing sets of all three datasets.
+We do not use the training examples as the pre-trained models may have already seen them.
 Presumably, a smart model should \textbf{not} further simplify an input sentence if it is already simple enough.
-To verify this, we apply the author-released, pre-trained ACCESS and DMLMTL on the simple sentences from the validation and testing sets of all three datasets.
-We do not use the training examples as the pre-trained models may have already seen them.
-Surprisingly, a majority of the out-sample simple sentences are changed by both models (Table \ref{table_simplifications}).
+However, to our surprise, a majority of the \textit{out-of-sample simple} sentences are still changed by both models (above 90\% by DMLMTL and above 70\% by ACCESS, please see Table \ref{table_simplifications}).